Jonty-Lees/consumer_behaviour_dash_app/README.md

 ## Development process and problem-solving strategy

-My approach to to this project was to use bootstrap to create the layout (as was under the impression that style was less important than data representation).
+My approach to to this project was to use bootstrap to create the layout.

 I wanted to give each graph multiple options so the user could interactivly change the graphs and where there were coloumn options, like region and county, I wanted the user to be able to see both, choose their column field which then would disable to possibility of selecting the other.
 I wanted to reduce any confusion by forcing the drop down menu to disable when the other is selected.